missionpinball/mpf-docs/hardware/index.rst

 There is a :doc:`hardware roadmap <roadmap>` for other hardware which we want to support in the future.

+Video on how platforms work internally and how to implement them:

+.. youtube:: PvQVoUzL8Cc

 Configuration Guides
 --------------------